Unable to connect locally? Contact Military OneSource via secure live chat or call 800-342-9647.

 Learn more about motor vehicle laws in your state at the Distraction.gov State Laws page.

-You and your passengers must always wear seatbelts while driving, you will be ticketed and issued heavy fines if seatbelts are not secured.
-State law requires that all children under 5 years of age be properly restrained in child seats.
+You and your passengers must always wear seatbelts while driving.
+You will be ticketed and issued heavy fines if seatbelts are not secured.
+State law requires all children under five years of age be properly restrained in child seats.
 Some states also require younger, smaller children to sit in the back seat.

 Motorcycles and their operators are subject to special laws.
 If you own and operate a motorcycle, you must comply with those laws.
 Visit the State Department of Motor Vehicles website for more information.